 I am writing this in the busy lobby of Amsterdam’s Okura Hotel, the home of SuperInvestor, one of the private equity industry’s most important events.
 I’m surrounded by fund managers, flanked by placement agents, who are hunting down investors.
 In order to get enough of these investors to commit to a fund, the manager will need to create momentum and will, likewise, need to make sure that anything that could cause friction, en route, is closely monitored.

-Ultimately, the success of any fundraising is down to the interplay between these two things: momentum and friction.
 Generate enough momentum and even the most stubborn obstacle can be knocked aside; suffer from too much friction in your process and you’ll never pick up enough speed to get over the finishing line.

 Let’s begin with momentum.
 Efficient fundraising relies on convincing prospective LPs that they must act now.
 This can be as much a matter of perception, as reality, of course.